-Best Buddy: The Cake Boss, Buddy Valastro
+Best Buddy: Cake Boss Buddy Valastro Tells All

-by Andrea Bosco
+By Andrea Bosco

 Name a scent, spice, or aroma, and Buddy Valastro has fête flashbacks.
 He recalls waking up “to all that food” and his mother, Mary, making a Thanksgiving turkey, an Easter lamb, and Feast of the Seven Fishes for Christmas Eve.
 “It’s funny how those kinds of smells resonate to this day,” says the Cake Boss.
 A fourth-generation baker, whose roots reside in Sicily, Valastro is a loyal husband and father of four who discovered his dream job at 11 years old.
 At 17, his father passed away, and he felt called to action to carry on the family business.

 Carlo’s Bake Shop in Hoboken, N.J. is where all the sweet magic happens.
 The 55,000-square-foot facility’s staff produces 50 to 100 wedding cakes and 300 to 600 birthday cakes weekly, and delivers within 60 miles of the confectionery.
 Valastro says he wants to come through to his fans with shipping requests across the country, but aims to perfect the packaging first — possibly by this holiday season.